Vaishnavi639/AFTO-Task/README.md

 - CI/CD pipeline using **GitHub Actions**
 - Deployment to **AWS EC2** using a **Self-Hosted GitHub Runner**
 - Infrastructure provisioning via **Terraform**
+- Public Access with a Free Domain from DuckDNS[ mapped to Elastic IP]
+- HTTPS Enabled using **Let's Encrypt SSL**
+- ALso Nginix Reverse Proxy

 ---
 ![Image](https://github.com/user-attachments/assets/ebb54095-a1c8-4e29-8622-0f8aab31ec6d)